59th Golden Horse Awards

-The 59th Golden Horse Awards (第59屆金馬獎) was held on November 19, 2022, at the Sun Yat-sen Memorial Hall in Taipei, Taiwan.
+The 59th Golden Horse Awards (第59屆金馬獎 (第59届金马奖, Dì 59 jiè jīnmǎ jiǎng)) was held on November 19, 2022, at the Sun Yat-sen Memorial Hall in Taipei, Taiwan.
 Organized by the Taipei Golden Horse Film Festival Executive Committee, the awards honored the best in Chinese-language films of 2021 and 2022.
 Nominations were announced on September 27, 2022.
 Despite receiving the warning from Chinese authorities, Hong Kong action thriller Limbo led the nominations with 14, while Taiwanese films Incantation and Coo-Coo 043 each received 13 nominations.

 Taiwanese drama Coo-Coo 043 won Best Narrative Feature, while Limbo was the biggest winner overall with 4 awards, mostly won technical categories, followed by The Sunny Side of the Street with 3, including Best Leading Actor.